timbreitkreutz/atv.js/README.md

 * Ability to notice new controllers appearing on the page with a DOM Mutation Observer
 * Disconnect callback (activation method itself is same as "connect")
 * Something like Outlets
+* Ability to nest same controllers
+* Multi controllers per DOM element
 * Window events
 * More documentation!
 * And other things

+## Contributing

+ATV is still a very young project.
+This incarnation started afresh in August 2024 after a couple of previous sketches and prototypes were thrown out.